thomas1242/Tiger-Zone/README.md

 ..* SFML dependencies required.
 To compile, see Compilation and Run Instructions.

 ## **Current Bugs**
-- Timeout issue in input.cpp
+- Timeout/loop issue in input.cpp